JingjingWeng/JingjingWeng.github.io/_pages/about.md

 I am a final-year PhD candidate in Operations and Supply Chain Management at Fox School of Business, Temple University.
 I am fortunate to be co-advised by Professor [[Guangwen Kong](https://sites.google.com/site/guangwek/home)] and Professor [[Subodha Kumar](https://sites.temple.edu/subodha/)].

 My research focuses on behavior-aware operations management and data-driven decision-making.
-I study how people respond to technologies, information, and algorithms, and how these responses should be incorporated into operational decision-making.
+I study how people respond to technologies, information, and algorithms, and how these responses should be incorporated into operational decisions and system design.
 I use tools from game theory, optimization, empirical analysis, and machine learning.

 **I am on the 2026-2027 Academic Job Market.**